Tourist route optimization in the context of Covid-19 pandemic: Conclusions

 \section{Conclusions}

-The implementation of the method inside tourist destinations can be an important advantage in transforming a destination into a safer destination in times of Covid-19 and post-Covid-19.
-Moreover, the existing trend of shortening the length of tourist stay underlines the necessity of better planning while visiting a certain destination, from the tourist's point of view, as well as an optimal organization of the tourist routes inside a destination as to offer equity for all beneficiaries of the tourist industry.
+The implementation of the method inside tourist destinations can bring an important advantage in transforming a destination into a safer one in times of Covid-19 and post-Covid-19.
+Moreover, the existing trend of shortening the length of tourist stay underlines the necessity of better planning the visit of a certain destination, from the tourist's point of view, as well as an optimal organization of the tourist routes inside a destination in order to offer equity for all beneficiaries of the tourist industry.

+We consider that the proposed method of optimizing the tourist routes in the context of the pandemic will be a tool with practical applicability for implementing a sustainable development strategy for tourism industry in Brasov.
+This could be really useful for DMO (Destination Management Organisation)-Brasov, in the process of developing and implementing a proper strategy, which should take into account the particular interests of all stakeholders (tourists interested in both the tourist experience and the safety of their families, local authorities, investors, local community, environment, different NGO's).

 The implementation of the present method aims to cover all three instances of sustainable tourism.
 From the economic point of view, well-organized tourist routes will bring more income to the community while assuring a fair chance for development to a greater amount of small businesses.
-Moreover, planning the visiting route for a day will leave enough time for the possibility to visit more destinations from Brașov county, thus improving the regional tourism.
+Moreover, planning the visiting route for one day will positively affect the time budget, increasing the possibility to visit more destinations from Brașov county, thus improving the regional tourism.
 From the social point of view, reducing agglomeration in certain spots by redirecting some tourists on different routes will result in an increase of small business which provides jobs for people.
-Personalized routes are also advantageous as they give the possibility to multiple categories of people to visit.
-From this point of view, in the context of the current pandemic, people with existing health conditions, which represent a risk category, can pick a route based on attractions that are of interest to their exterior.
+Personalized routes are also advantageous as they give the possibility to multiple categories of people to visit the objectives.
+From this point of view, in the context of the current pandemic, people with existing health conditions, which represent a risk category, can pick a route based on attractions that are of interest to them, located exclusively in the open.
 Finally, from the ecologic point of view, creating different routes for visitors can reduce the agglomeration on some spots which can wear out if they are overcrowded.